 Getting out of the car with my bags of groceries to start today’s project I was forced to wait for a funeral procession to pass by before being able to cross the street.
 I am not joking.
-Never have I seen a such a sight on a side street….ever!
-I watched the black hearse slowly pass by, the closely following cars with their headlights on in the brightness of day, the accompanying officer on a motorcycle.
+Never have I seen such a sight on a side street….ever!
+I watched the black hearse slowly pass by me, the closely following cars with their headlights on in the brightness of day, the leading officer on a motorcycle.
 Inside my head I could hear my inner voice saying…”this is truly fascinating.”
 Why now?
 Are spiritual forces playing with me??
 It was a real moment.
-The clues are still being revealed I guess.
+The clues are still being revealed!?

 Pastry: 2-2.5 cups of self rising flour, 6 tablespoons cold unsalted cubed butter, 1/4 teaspoon of sea salt, 1/3 cup of yogurt, 1 large egg yolk, 1 tablespoon cumin seeds

 Filling: 12 ounces ground lamb, 1 cup coarsely cut pine nuts, 1 Granny Smith apple cored, peeled and grated, 4 finely chopped shallots, 2 garlic cloves minced, 3 tablespoons finely chopped cilantro, 1 tablespoon of Pomegranate molasses, 1/2 teaspoon of cinnamon, ginger and nutmeg, sea salt, ground pepper, 8 ounces of fresh spinach stems removed.

 To make the pastry:

 Pulse the flour, butter and salt to coarse crumbs in a food processor.
 Add the yogurt, egg yolk, 2 tablespoons of cold water and cumin seeds and pulse again.
 Turn the mixture into a bowl and knead into a smooth dough.
 Cover and refrigerate for 30 minutes.